iteratec/TeamDojo/Migration.md

 - `com/iteratec/teamdojo/repository/CustomAuditEventRepository.java` (dependencies Constants, `config.audit.AuditEventConverter`, `domain.PersistentAuditEvent`) omitted because `PersistentAuditEvent` is not present inside the JDL.
 This means there is no liquibase entry therefore no database table, which presumably leads to the integration tests failing.

 ### Classes which still need to be added to migrate all V1 Service features

 - `com/iteratec/teamdojo/service/ImageService` adds a throw NoSuchAlgorithm exception to the save function.
 Omitted because im not sure how to properly Override the method to make it throw this exception (Amar)

 ### @Transaction Tag in ExtendedServiceImpl Classes

-- check if it is neccessary to add the @Transaction Annotation to each ExtendedServiceImpl class
+- check if it is necessary to add the @Transaction Annotation to each ExtendedServiceImpl class

 ### Util function